Automattic/pocket-casts-android/docs/coding-style.md

 All code needs to comply with the Spotless checks before being merged.
 You can check this locally using `./gradlew spotlessCheck`, or auto-format your code with `./gradlew spotlessApply`.

-The project has a Git hook you can install to run this check on pre-comment `./gradlew installGitHooks`.
+The project has a Git hook you can install to run this check on pre-commit `./gradlew installGitHooks`.